Voggastur/user-centric-frontend-project/README.md

 3. I decided to not use background images because of difficulty implementing strong contrasts/opacity and a fitting color scheme, I settled for using linear-gradients with mild colors to provide a smooth change between sections.

+I learned so much during the development of this project, I had to put everything I learnt so far into use, plus reading up on W3C articles and youtube tutorials.

 ## 2. Features <a name="Features"></a>